 It might be a cliché, but the saying ‘time is money’ is overused for a reason.
 Outsourcing frees you and your staff from the administrative burden of running a payroll.
 All you need to do each pay period is to tell us details of hours, holidays, sickness and anything else that affects pay and we do the rest.

-Access to latest technology
+4. Access to the latest technology

 Payroll technology is complex because it needs to keep up with ever-changing payroll legislation.
-As a payroll bureau we have access to the latest technology and set up your payroll on the software best suited to your needs.
+As a payroll bureau, we have access to the latest technology and set up your payroll on the software best suited to your needs.
 We also absorb the cost of lost hours spent dealing with software issues… and believe you me, there are many!

-Payroll has become an essential part of the set up and administration process of workplace pensions – also known as auto enrolment.
+Payroll has become an essential part of the setup and administration process of workplace pensions – also known as auto-enrolment.
 Payroll professionals have quickly become the experts in workplace pensions and can offer guidance on pension choice, apply for pensions on your behalf and carry out administrative processes associated with a workplace pension scheme, such as completing a declaration of compliance and all the other tasks that make sure your business is compliant.